Do You Know What Remy Hair Is?

-If you hold the bottom of your hair, wet your fingers and run them up the strands, you will feel a slight friction.
+If you hold the bottom of your hair, wet your fingers, and run them up the strands, you will feel slight friction.
 Those are the scales of cuticles on the strands of your hair.

-If your hair extensions have all the cuticles running in the same direction, then you would have true Remy hair.
+If your hair extensions have all the cuticles running in the same direction, you would have genuine Remy hair.

 There are no other true scientific meanings for the term "Remy."
 You might hear it used in other instances, but it would be related to marketing or honestly something someone just made up.

 Have you ever worn hair extensions that would instantly matte up and tangle?
 Yikes!